TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 - The Wi-Fi module shall be integrated in the the Central Computer (Raspberry Pi).

 ### Server/Database
-- The server shall receive the packaged information obtained from the RID signal via a File Transfer Protocol (FTP) transmission from the central computer.
+- The server shall receive the packaged information obtained from the RID signal via a Transmission Control Protocol (TCP) from the central computer.
-- After the data has been unpacked and processed, it shall be stored in the database system.
+- After the data has been unpacked and processed, it shall be stored in the database system for 30 days before being deleted.

 ### Website
 - The website shall pull the processed data from the server/database module.